Italian-style Sweet and Sour Fish Salad

 50g butter

-1 onion (finely sliced or chopped)
+1 small onion (finely sliced or chopped)

 3 garlic cloves (crushed)